 There are several cancellations/ no show procedures that must be followed depending on your reservation.
 A failure to do so may result in charges associated with your event as scheduled.
 To cancel your event, please notify the Event Coordinator assigned to your event.

-- Telephone cancellations must be made during normal business hours with the Event Coordinator, Administrative Assistant and/or the Scheduling Coordinator.
+- Telephone cancellations must be made during normal business hours with the Event Coordinator or Events Manager.